hellenike/textbook/docs/modules/module1/index.md

 ### Ancient Greek in action: overview

 Different languages imagine the world differently.
 To narrate past events, for example, English does not have a single verb tense that correspond to the ideas expressed by the Greek imperfect tense.
-Module 1 includes reflections of English speakers encountering a different imperfect tense in Spanish and Italian.
+Module 1 includes reflections of English speakers encountering a  past tense in Spanish and Italian that is similar in its range of meaning to the Greek imperfect tense.

 ### Reading: overview